-HBO Go has a cornucopia of contents including talk shows, documentaries, sporting events, movies, and shows.
-But not everything is original to HBO Go as some of it are licensed contents it willingly shares with its competitors in the business.
+HBO Go has a cornucopia of content including talk shows, documentaries, sporting events, movies, and shows.
+But not everything is original to HBO Go as some of it is licensed content it willingly shares with its competitors in the business.

 Pros: It enables subscribers to livestream all of its channels; can run simultaneous streams for up to two unique devices.